 HEPA filters are rated to take out 99.97 to 99.99% of particles measuring 0.3 microns and greater.
 This includes pollen, dirt and dust.
-A HEPA air cleaner with activated carbon filters can trap chemicals, odors and smoke.
+A HEPA air cleaner with activated carbon filters can catch chemicals, odors and smoke.

 Media air cleaners are denser than basic air filters.
 They’re often four to five times wider—or more.
 This barrier mounts tightly against your HVAC system.

-Because its operational surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.
+Because its functional surface is usually around 10 inches, media filters are able to catch about 95 percent of particulates.

 These filters work longer too, usually between three to six months.

-There are a couple of electronic filtering systems you can add in your home.
+There are several different types of electronic filtering systems you can install in your home.